Objects as Extreme Points: Experiments

-\paragraph{EIoU loss.} We take Smooth-$\ell_{1}$ loss and $EIoU$ loss as the regression loss, respectively, to prove the effectiveness of $EIoU$ loss.
-For a fair comparison, we replace the $EIoU$ predictor with center-ness predictor and use Equation \ref{fcos_ranking} as the ranking keyword in NMS.
-The results are shown in Table \ref{EIOU_loss_compare}. $EIoU$ loss achieves an AP of 40.7\%, which outperforms Smooth-$\ell_{1}$ loss by 1.4\%. $\mathrm{AP}_{S}$, $\mathrm{AP}_{M}$, and $\mathrm{AP}_{L}$ are all raised considerably, which proves the importance of the scale invariance property of regression loss.
+The IoU-based losses require a 4D vector to represent the object which is incompatible with our regression task (8D vector).
+Therefore, we take Smooth-$\ell_{1}$ loss and $EIoU$ loss as the regression loss, respectively, to prove the effectiveness of $EIoU$ loss.
+The results are shown in Table \ref{EIOU_loss_compare}.
+Smooth-$\ell_{1}$ loss achieves an AP of 38.1\%, and our $EIoU$ loss outperforms it by 1.4\%. $\mathrm{AP}_{S}$, $\mathrm{AP}_{M}$, and $\mathrm{AP}_{L}$ are all raised considerably, which proves the importance of the scale invariance property of regression loss.

-\paragraph{EIoU predictor and EIoU-guided NMS.} To compare the effectiveness of $EIoU$ and center-ness predictors.
-We append both predictors on the regression branch and take Equation \ref{ranking}, \ref{fcos_ranking} and the raw classification confidence as the ranking keyword in NMS, respectively.
-As shown in Table \ref{EIOU_Ctr}, surprisingly, the AP raised from 40.7\% to 41.2\% with the addition of the $EIoU$ predictor.
-After using the predicted $EIoU$ as the ranking keyword instead of center-ness, the AP is improved by 0.2\%.
-If using traditional NMS, the AP is reduced to 40.6\%.
-We can conclude that both the $EIoU$ predictor and the $EIoU$-guided NMS can improve the detection accuracy.